abdelrahman-a99/Flight-Management-System/README.md

 Upon running the program, you will be presented with a menu where you can choose between linked list operations, stack operations, or exit the program.
 Follow the prompts to perform the desired operations.

-## Contributing

-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or create a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.